chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 ```
     conda create -n bio2 python=2.7     # You can replace bio2 to any name you like
     conda activate bio2                 # Activate your env
     source activate bio2                # Sometimes you need to use this command to activate the environment.
 Try conda activate first.
-It it does not work, you will see a hint such as ``CommandNotFoundError: 'activate is not a conda command.
-Did you mean 'source activate'?''
 ```

 Step 3.
 Install Python module: [networkx 1.11](https://github.com/networkx/networkx/releases/tag/networkx-1.11)